clouducate/awsvpcb/README.md

 #
 ASSIGNMENT MANIFEST JSON FILES
 #
-The awsvpcb-scripts.zip file includes sample assignment json configuration files in the "secfiles/assignment#" directories (#=1-3).
-AWSVPCB allows for the definition of multiple assignments (there is no default).
+The awsvpcb-scripts.zip file includes 17 assignment json configuration files in the "secfiles/assignment#" directories (#=1-17).
+AWSVPCB allows for the definition of multiple assignments (there is no limit).
 Assignments can be created, started, stopped and destoyed.
 Starting and stopping an assignment preserves all changes made.
 The option to start and stop an assignment is necessary to allow a student to step away and not unnecessarily use up their allotted AWS credits.
-The 3 sample assignment json files include all the parameters currently available.
+Assignment json files 1-3 include all the parameters currently available.
 Some of these parameters are optional.
 The below is a summary of these parameters:

 Instances(required): The number of instances is variable, but at least one must exist